 - Fuel: 8–15%

 Use those shares to stress-test your plan.
-If your hotel picks push above 40%, slide a night or two to a guesthouse or cottage.
-If your fuel is climbing, rethink the daily distances and bunch your sights by region.
+If your accommodation is taking too much of the budget, shift a night or two to a guesthouse or cottage.
+If fuel is climbing, rethink daily distances and group sights by region.

-Iceland isn’t cheap.
-But a rental car gives you control over the costs that matter.
-You set the pace, pick where you sleep, and decide when to cook or eat out.
-Most sights are free, the best views sit just off the road, and your car is the key that unlocks them on your terms.
+Iceland is not cheap, but a rental car gives you control over many of the costs that matter.
+You set the pace, choose where to sleep, decide when to cook or eat out, and adjust plans around weather, road conditions, and your own priorities.

-Use the daily ranges and sample week plans in this guide as a compass, not a contract.
-Slide your numbers up or down for season, car class, and how many kilometers you actually want to drive.
-A smart route and a sensible vehicle choice usually cut more from the total than any single coupon or one‑off deal.
+Use the daily ranges and sample 7-day plans in this guide as a compass, not a contract.
+Slide your numbers up or down for season, car class, insurance level, road tax, and how many kilometers you actually want to drive.
+A smart route and a sensible vehicle choice usually cut more from the total than any single coupon or one-off deal.

 - Book the right car for your route and season.
-A well‑priced 2WD is perfect for summer Ring Road; go 4×4 for winter security or when F‑roads are part of the plan.
+A well-priced 2WD is perfect for many summer paved-road routes; go 4×4 for winter security or when F-roads are part of the plan.

 - Plan your days with weather and road info in mind.
 Cluster sights by region, keep some buffer in the schedule, and follow the half-tank rule before remote legs.

-- Mix restaurant meals with smart grocery runs.
-Bakeries and gas‑station combos make quick, lower‑cost lunches; kitchens or kitchenettes save even more at dinner.
+- Mix restaurant meals with grocery runs.
+Bakeries and gas-station combos make quick, lower-cost lunches; kitchens or kitchenettes save even more.

 - Drive gently.
 Smooth speeds save fuel, lower stress, and keep your budget intact.